For most municipal bond investors, Detroit might seem like a place to avoid at all costs.

-The guilt by association for Detroit, a city struggling to get out from under $18 billion worth of debt obligations, has something to do with the way that the city's emergency manager, Kevyn Orr, is proposing to treat certain secured bonds alongside all other debt, including the less secure debt such as pension and worker health care obligations.
+The guilt by association to Detroit, a city struggling to get out from under $18 billion worth of debt obligations, has something to do with the way the city's emergency manager Kevyn Orr is proposing to treat certain secured bonds alongside all other debt, including the less-secure debt such as pension and worker health care obligations.

 “Until there is some clarity by a bankruptcy judge, money will migrate elsewhere or come at a very high price,” he said.
 “This dynamic is clearly unique to Michigan, and it is directly related to what is transpiring in Detroit where the emergency manager's position is that unlimited general-obligation bonds are to be treated as unsecured debt.”

 In the meantime, investors should be mindful of the evolving courtship between hundreds of cities and towns across Michigan and the $4 trillion muni bond market.

 “The three deals that were postponed in the last couple of weeks were all issuers that had the flexibility to delay the deals, but they believe that if they come back in a month or so, things should normalize,” said Hetty Chang, vice president and senior credit officer at Moody's.